-Note 6: Related Party
+Note 6: Related Parties

-During 2021 all of the Board of Directors were employees, owners or are otherwise associated with the Developer and may have conflicts of interest in dealing with the District.
+During 2022 the majority of the Board of Directors were employees, owners or are otherwise associated with the Developer and may have conflicts of interest in dealing with the District.
 Management believes that all potential conflicts, if any, have been disclosed to the Board.